 Root Canal Therapy can Save Your Natural Tooth

 When the pulp in your tooth becomes infected, a successful root canal treatment lets you keep the tooth rather than having to pull it out.
 You won’t have to replace it with an artificial tooth.

-We know that Root Canal Therapy makes some patients feel anxious, so we do everything we can to make sure that you feel relaxed and comfortable throughout the procedure.
-We talk you through the process so that you know what is going to happen, listen to your concerns, and treat you with gentleness and care.
+At Richmond Family Dental, we know that Root Canal Therapy makes some patients feel anxious, so we do everything we can to make sure that you feel relaxed and comfortable throughout the procedure.
+Dr. Dr Grace Mathew will talk you through the process so that you know what is going to happen, listen to your concerns, and treat you with gentleness and care.

 Dental emergency?
 Please call our office and we will make every effort to schedule an appointment for you within 24 hours.